 2.4 Finance and Compensation

-A fund, called the Maritime Fund, is hereby established under the control of the Minister.
-SAMSA must administer the Fund in the prescribed manner and the accounts relating to the Fund must be audited annually by the Auditor-General.
+A fund, called the Maritime Fund, has been established under the control of the Minister.
+SAMSA administers the Fund in the prescribed manner and the accounts relating to the Fund are audited annually by the Auditor-General.
+It is not clear here what this fund is used for – it needs to be spelt out here – mention is made below that there is no contingency fund.

 Money in the Fund may be applied only for the purpose of furthering the objectives of the Authority referred to in section 3.

-Money in the Fund that is not required for immediate use must be invested with a bank registered under the Bank Act, 1990(Act 94 of 1990).
+Money in the Fund that is not required for immediate use is invested with a bank registered under the Bank Act, 1990(Act 94 of 1990).